Leikaab/apiconfig/.roo/rules-orchestrator/CONTRIBUTING.md

 ## Workflow Management

 As the Orchestrator, you manage complex workflows involving multiple modes.
-It's crucial that the outputs of these workflows (e.g., code changes, documentation updates) align with the project's Gitflow process.
+It's crucial that the outputs of these workflows (e.g., code changes, documentation updates) align with the project's standard Git workflow.
 All contributions generated through orchestrated tasks must ultimately target the `develop` branch via Pull Requests (PRs) for integration.
+See [/workspace/.roo/rules/git_workflow.md](/workspace/.roo/rules/git_workflow.md) for details.

 ## Standard Enforcement